planetaryescape/wwwinnovatrcoza/replit.md

 **Framework**: React 18 with TypeScript, using Vite as the build tool and development server.

 **Routing**: Wouter is used for client-side routing, providing a lightweight alternative to React Router.
-The application supports multiple routes including the home page, service detail pages (Test24 Basic, Test24 Pro, Innovatr Consult), and checkout flows for both pay-as-you-go and membership options.
+The application supports multiple routes including the home page, service detail pages (Test24 Basic, Test24 Pro, Innovatr Consult), checkout flows for both pay-as-you-go and membership options, and a comprehensive members portal with dashboard, trends library, research management, credits, and settings.

 **State Management**: TanStack Query (React Query) v5 handles server state management, API calls, and caching.
 Local component state is managed with React hooks (useState, useEffect).